microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 #### Fluent UI React: SVG-based icons

 The Fluent UI SVG-based icon set is open source and released under the MIT license.
+They are an svg based icon library from the MDL2 icon set.
+This is the same one used in the font icons, but they are shipped as SVG icons.

 This icon set allows you to import and bundle only the icons you need, resulting in smaller download sizes compared to the font-based approach with `initializeIcons`, which downloads all icons by default.